phantware/alx-react/0x01. React intro/README.md

 App.test.js
 in task_0/dashboard/src/App.js, create a function App that returns:

-a header div with a class named App-header containing the Phantwarend a h1 with the text School dashboard a body div with a class named App-body containing at least one paragraph with the text Login to access the full dashboard a footer div with a class named App-footer containing at least one paragraph with the text Copyright 2020 - Phantware Modify the App.css to make the project looks like the following screenshot:
+a header div with a class named App-header containing the Phantware and a h1 with the text School dashboard a body div with a class named App-body containing at least one paragraph with the text Login to access the full dashboard a footer div with a class named App-footer containing at least one paragraph with the text Copyright 2020 - Phantware Modify the App.css to make the project looks like the following screenshot: